hallon-heyman/katacoda-scenarios/hallon123/step3.md

 # Setting up Splunk enterprize in Docker container

 After the docker image has been downloaded we can start the container from the image.

-Note that in the run arguments below, we have added a simple password for you.
+It might take a minute or two for docker to pull and extract splunk depending on your setup.

-`docker run -d -p 8000:8000 -p 8088:8088 -e "SPLUNK_START_ARGS=--accept-license" -e "SPLUNK_PASSWORD=123abc456DEF!" --name splunk splunk/splunk:latest`{{execute}}
+`docker run -d -p 8000:8000 -p 8088:8088 -e "SPLUNK_START_ARGS=--accept-license" -e "SPLUNK_PASSWORD=3aSteR3GG!" --name splunk splunk/splunk:latest`{{execute}}

 The arguments in this command are explained as follows: